tjradcliffe/simple_minimizer/README.md

 noise is smooth on the scale of the minimum lowest value works well, if the noise is rough on the scale of the minimum majority of minima within a small region works well.)

+Version 2 has an alternative algorithm implemented in the adaptiveMinimize() method, which will try to work out what is the best ordering of axes to minimize on by looking at the depth of the bracketed minimum.
+It is still largely experimental.

 Simple usage example: